Hidenao Nakagawa

-Overviews
+Political career

 He served Yoshirō Mori as Chief Cabinet Secretary from July 2000 to October 2000.
 In 2006 he was appointed secretary-general of the party.

 His son, Toshinao Nakagawa, would later serve as a Representative and Vice Minister of the Economy, Trade and Industry.

+Political funding controversies

+The Japanese Communist Party's newspaper, Akahata, reported that Nakagawa received political donations from the National Political Federation of Moneylenders (Zenseiren), a political organization representing the moneylending industry, including consumer finance companies.

+Some media outlets have reported that he received donations from businessman Tadao Mitsui.